giantswarm/releases/announcements/2021/week17.md

 [EFK v0.5.1]() upgrades to Open Distro for Elasticsearch v1.13.2.

-[NGINX IC v1.16.1](https://github.com/giantswarm/nginx-ingress-controller-app/blob/master/CHANGELOG.md#1161---2021-04-20) adds pass through annotation and labels to the controller service...?
+[NGINX IC v1.16.1](https://github.com/giantswarm/nginx-ingress-controller-app/blob/master/CHANGELOG.md#1161---2021-04-20) is now more flexible, allowing you to change any annotation you want, for example, the AWS LoadBalancer Type.

 [Prometheus Operator v0.8.0](https://github.com/giantswarm/prometheus-operator-app/blob/master/CHANGELOG.md#080---2021-04-26) upgrades to kube-prometheus-stack v15.2.0, which includes Prometheus v2.26.0.